General disclosures and material topics

 Collective bargaining agreements

-The Sustainability Committee has identified the ecological, social and economic sustainability issues in relation to the business model of the Galenica Group.
-In 2021, Galenica reviewed the relevance of the topics as part of a materiality process and defined the social, ecological and economic impact of Galenica’s business activities.
-Internal and external stakeholders evaluated the topics based on an online survey.
-In addition, interviews were held with representatives of all external stakeholder groups to discuss the evaluations.
+a.-b.
+The Sustainability Committee has identified the environmental, social and economic sustainability topics related to the business model of the Galenica Group.
+In 2021, Galenica reviewed the relevance of the topics as part of a materiality process and defined the social, environmental and economic impact of Galenica’s business activities.
+Based on an online survey, internal and external stakeholders evaluated the topics according to their relevance and impact.
+Interviews were also held with representatives of all external stakeholders to discuss the evaluations.
 This resulted in the updated relevance matrix.
-The Executive Committee and the Board of Directors have approved the updated relevance matrix and classified all topics as material.
-These are also at the centre of sustainability reporting.
+The Executive Committee and the Board of Directors have taken note of the updated relevance matrix and have classified all topics as material.
+These also form the core of sustainability reporting.

 List of material topics

-In the 2021 Sustainability Report, there were no significant changes to the list of material topics and delimitations of the topics compared to the previous year.
+b.
+Changes in reporting: in the 2022 Sustainability Report, there were no significant changes to the list of material topics or the delimitation of topics compared to the previous year.